My business name is Dantian Health, hence I am often asked about the dantian. What is it? Why is it important? How can we strengthen it?

 The dantian, often translated as elixir or cinnabar field, is a core energy centre of our body.
-A dantian is seen to differ from a chakra as the dantian is seen as a storehouse of energy, whereas a chakra is seen as a gateway.
+A dantian is different from a chakra.
+A dantian is a storehouse of energy, whereas a chakra is a gateway.

 Weakness of the dantian

 When our energy is not focused and centred in our lower dantian, it can float upwards.
 This disturbs our upper dantians, affecting mental and emotional wellbeing.
 This creates distress and disease.
 Smaller afflictions and nuisances in life cause more irritation than usual.
 We lose sight of our essence and purpose, no longer living with true intent.

 When this is functioning sub-optimally, we must draw on our deeper reserves of energy (prenatal Qi) day by day.
 This is not a sustainable practice as these reserves are finite.
 It is akin to utilising renewable energy sources such as wind and solar vs coal and gas.

 When this area is not held and open, we also have trouble connecting to our heart.
 Our ability to experience, receive and express love becomes reduced.
 Finding inspiration becomes difficult as we lack a sense of connection.

 When our upper dantian is struggling, we have trouble creating our vision forward.
 Our expression of vitality becomes dulled, often seen in our (lack of) sparkle in our eyes.